dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/componentresourcekey-markup-extension.md

  `ComponentResourceKey` can be used in object element syntax.
 In this case, specifying the value of both the <xref:System.Windows.ComponentResourceKey.TypeInTargetAssembly%2A> and <xref:System.Windows.ComponentResourceKey.ResourceId%2A> properties is required to properly initialize the extension.

- In the WPF [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] reader implementation, the handling for this markup extension is defined by the <xref:System.Windows.ComponentResourceKey> class.
+ In the WPF XAML reader implementation, the handling for this markup extension is defined by the <xref:System.Windows.ComponentResourceKey> class.

  `ComponentResourceKey` is a markup extension.
 Markup extensions are typically implemented when there is a requirement to escape attribute values to be other than literal values or handler names, and the requirement is more global than just putting type converters on certain types or properties.
-All markup extensions in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] use the { and } characters in their attribute syntax, which is the convention by which a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] processor recognizes that a markup extension must process the attribute.
+All markup extensions in XAML use the { and } characters in their attribute syntax, which is the convention by which a XAML processor recognizes that a markup extension must process the attribute.
 For more information, see [Markup Extensions and WPF XAML](markup-extensions-and-wpf-xaml.md).

 ## See also